JaureguiJo/JaureguiJo/README.md

 ## Hi there 👋

-My name is Jordany, I´m from Guadalajara and I´m a Software Engineer transitioning into data analysis.
+My name is Jordany, I´m from Guadalajara and I´m a Software Engineer transitioning into Data Analyst role.

 - 🔭 I’m currently learning Data analysis and Data science.